Under the Montreal Protocol Halon 1301, Halon 1211 and Halon 2402 is illegal in developed countries with the following exceptions.

 Areas where sprinkler systems have provided an alternative to halons include computer rooms, control rooms, record storage and cultural heritage.

 Carbon Dioxide (CO2) Systems

 Carbon dioxide flooding systems have been in use for many years.
-However, carbon dioxide an asphyxiant at the concentrations necessary to extinguish fire.
+However, carbon dioxide is an asphyxiant at the concentrations necessary to extinguish fire.
 Because of this, carbon dioxide total flooding systems should not be on automatic control when the spaces they protect are occupied.